 Things will change.
 When they do we'll try to give you plenty of notice through the opt-in email list and the BART Developers Google Group.

-- Don't use the BART logo
+- Don't use the official BART logo or system map

 Only we get to use official BART trademarks and copyrighted works to let customers know they're getting info directly from BART versus one of the tons of other places that use BART open data.
+(If you need a BART system map for your project, check out our editable App Map with a CC-By license).

 - Don't forget about us